Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Approximation of Singular Kernel Integral Operators

-\begin{remark} The regularity assumptions on $\kappa$ and its derivatives are satisfied by many commonly used kernels, including those listed in \cref{tab:kernel-short-range-approximation}; the verification is deferred to \cref{appendix:kernel_properties}.
-For simplicity, the theorem is stated on $B_2= [-\frac{1}{2},\frac{1}{2}]^d$; the corresponding estimates for a general box $B_2=\Pi_{i=1}^{d}[-l_i,l_i]^d$ follow by rescaling.
-In the neural operator design below, we allow arbitrary bounding boxes. \end{remark}
+\begin{remark}[Applicability of the assumptions] The kernel regularity assumptions in \ref{assumption:kappa_assumption} are satisfied by many commonly used kernels, including those listed in \cref{tab:kernel-short-range-approximation}.
+The regularity assumption on $f$ is used to control the Taylor remainder in the local approximation \cref{eq:local-short-range-error}.
+The curvature-dependent expansions in \cref{tab:kernel-short-range-approximation} additionally require sufficient smoothness of the boundary geometry.
+Under these additional geometric assumptions, the displayed expansions support the conservative choice $q=0$ for the local short-range approximation in \ref{assumption:short-range_assumption}.
+Higher local approximation orders are available for some two-dimensional double-layer-type operators. \end{remark}

-\begin{remark} This decomposition---combining a truncated Fourier representation with a localized approximation---serves as a useful conceptual template for our neural layer design.
+\begin{remark}[Implications for neural layer design] This decomposition, combining a truncated Fourier representation with a localized approximation, serves as a useful conceptual template for our neural layer design.
 In classical Ewald-type decompositions, selecting the splitting parameter $\delta$ is not straightforward.
-In contrast, our neural layers explicitly include Fourier and local components and learn how to weight and combine them from data, without committing to the specific construction \cref{eq:kappa_tilde}. \Cref{theorem:approximation-error} can therefore be viewed as an achievability benchmark: it shows that this multiscale ansatz can attain an error no larger than \eqref{eq:kappa_tilde_error} when training is effective. \end{remark}
+In contrast, our neural layers explicitly include Fourier and local components and learn how to weight and combine them from data, without committing to the specific construction \cref{eq:kappa_tilde}. \Cref{theorem:approximation-error} can therefore be viewed as an achievability benchmark: it shows that this multiscale ansatz can attain an error no larger than \eqref{eq:calK_error} when training is effective.
+For simplicity, the theorem is stated on $B= [0,\frac{1}{2}]^d$; the corresponding estimates for a general box $B=\prod_{i=1}^{d}[0,l_i]$ follow by rescaling.
+In the neural operator design below, we allow arbitrary bounding boxes. \end{remark}